quarkslab/qsynthesis/README.md

 # Qsynthesis

-QSynthesis is a Python API to perform I/O based program synthesis of bitvector expressions.
+QSynthesis is a Python3 API to perform I/O based program synthesis of bitvector expressions.
 It aims at facilitating code deobfuscation.
 The algorithm is greybox approach combining both a blackbox I/O based synthesis and a whitebox AST search to synthesize sub-expressions *(if